 Dr Lew regards his greatest surgical achievement to be that of a fascinating juvenile uveitic glaucoma case where unique surgery produced an amazing result for a young woman being operated on each eye for the third time.
-This was a Scheie’s procedure with Healon retained and augmented with 5FU, which Dr. Lew believes no-one else in the world has ever had, and which has currently controlled the patient’s pressure off drops for 19 years, after having had two previous procedures, which still required continuous, multiple eye drops treatment during the 15 years prior to that.
+This was a Scheie’s procedure with Healon retained and augmented with 5FU, which Dr. Lew believes no-one else in the world has ever had, and which has currently controlled the patient’s pressure off drops for more than 20 years, after having had two previous procedures, which still required continuous, multiple eye drops treatment during the 15 years prior to that.
 This case report has recently been published in e-form by ‘International Ophthalmology – The International Journal of Clinical Ophthalmology and Visual Sciences’ and will also appear in print hard copy shortly.
 It had previously been presented in recent years at the 2013 ‘ANZGIG’ and ‘Victorian Alumni’ ophthalmic meetings.
 Dr Lew wonders whether such corneal sparing surgery may one day become an alternative to last resort tube surgery.

 Dr. Lew presented a paper at ANZGIG, circa 1998-9, describing recovery of a patient’s visual field following profound pressure lowering surgery by combined trabeculectomy/cyclodialysis only to be ridiculed for not having serviced his field machine often enough; but presented it again in Istanbul in 2001 to a much better reception, when a South American professor of glaucoma defended him against the many sceptics.
 This type of recovery is now the basis behind much of the cutting edge research that Professor Jonathan Crowston conducted at the Centre for Eye Research Australia (CERA) from 2009-2018.